-(Newly updated) The University yearbook, the Railsplitter, is published annually.
+The University yearbook, the Railsplitter, is published annually.
 It is designed during one academic year and released to students during the Spring Semester.
-The cost of the Railsplitter is kept at a minimum to the students.
 Some previous editions of the yearbook have been published online.
-The yearbook advisor for 2013 - 14 is the Director of Student Activities (Student Center, Room 318, ext.
+The yearbook advisor for 2014 - 15 is the Director of Student Activities (Student Center, Room 318, ext.
 6811).